singhv1shal/Driver-Safety-Interface/README.md

 Our model is trained on images obtained from a Kaggle Competition sponsored by State Farm Insurance which has 10 distinct classes.
 Each input image is resized to 224 pixels by 224 pixels , Image processing techniques such as histogram equalization across all 3 channels and randomly rotating images have been done which also serves in data augmentation .
 We have used transfer learning due to limited dataset and resources, where we have utilized pre-trained VGG-16 net CNN model (over VGG-19,GoogLeNet ,ResNet-50,it produced the best results) and then further trained to learn the idiosyncrasies of our data.
 We performed Global Average Pooling just before the final output layer at the end .This helps the convolutional neural network to have localization ability despite being trained on images.
 The accuracy of model for a subset of test data was found to be between 50-60% as model find it difficult to differentiate between the safe driving ,talking to passengers ,and hair and make-up class.
 The model is trained on Google Colab which uses Tesla K80 GPU.

-### Running Model
+### Running Model on your dataset

 There are three steps to run the model:

-• First download the training data from kaggle and split it into training, test and validation set in 60,20,20 proportion using splitting.ipynb (or splitting.py file generated from colab) .
+• First download the training data from kaggle and split it into training, test and validation set in 60,20,20 proportion using split.py

-• In order to train the model on your dataset use training.ipynb and specify the file paths at respective positions.
+• In order to train the model on your dataset use train.py and specify the file paths at respective positions.

-• Use prediction.ipynb to know the 5 most accurate class , the trained model can be found in model folder.
-Use predictioninkaggleforcsv.ipynb to write results on csv file in a form which is acceptable at Kaggle Competition.
+• Use predict.py to know the 5 most accurate class , the trained model can be found in model folder.

 Run the GUI by command : python GUI_ADDD.py and click browse button to output an image .
 The integration part of UI with model is yet to be completed.